wesley974/mailserver/README.md

 #### Install the GUI

-Don't forget to tune your hosts file!
+Don't forget to tune your hosts file and verify your hostname!

     cd /var/mailserver/install
     ./install_gui.sh